 Does the Doctor Specialize in the Surgery you need?

 The term spinal surgery refers to a variety of treatments.
 It can include everything from repairing herniated discs and spinal fusions to addressing a variety of disorders.
 Some spine surgeons specialize in treating spinal injuries, while others primarily treat juvenile spine problems.
 The Southwest Scoliosis and Spine Institute has both spine surgeons.
 By booking an appointment with the Southwest Scoliosis Institute for a spine condition, you will receive the finest possible treatment.
-For instance, patients with a severe disc herniation will see a surgeon who specializes in outpatient endoscopic techniques.
+For instance, patients with severe disc herniation will see a surgeon who specializes in outpatient endoscopic techniques.
 And then for Scoliosis, the patient will see an expert Scoliosis doctor.

 The first step is choosing a spine surgeon who is an expert.
-So come see us at the Southwester Scoliosis Institute where the very best spine doctors stand ready to treat you and reduce the pain.
+So come see us at the Southwest Scoliosis Institute where the very best spine surgeons stand ready to treat you and reduce the pain.